zwave-js/node-zwave-js/docs/getting-started/migrating-to-v11.md

 # Migrating to v11

-I've put this off for a while now - we just got to a `.20` minor version for the first time.
+I've put this off for a while now. `v10` has been pretty stable - we've never had anything close to `.23` minor version before.
 But Z-Wave JS is on the road to certification, and some of those requirements are forcing my hand.

 ## Window Covering CC vs. Multilevel Switch CC